smpurkis/chess_cnn_supervised/README.md

 A few drawbacks:

 - I found it didn't always capture pieces and would sometimes make silly mistakes like sacrificing a queen for no reason.
 To counter this, I add a min-max algorithm at a depth of 2-3.
-- The data is only limited to the quantity of training data.
+- The model accuracy is limited by the quantity of training data.
 Unlike, reinforcement learning or self play, which has the potential for infinite data.
 Although, this is not a particular problem for Chess.